yh63935/weather-it-rains/README.md

 #### API Key
 As you must have noticed by now, my API key in the code in my repository is not encrypted.
-For security reasons, I am aware that I shouldn't "trust the client"S. but since this API key is public, I am exposing it for now, since I have not yet learned on the back-end how to securely deal with this issue.
+For security reasons, I am aware that I shouldn't "trust the client", but since this API key is public, I am exposing it for now, since I have not yet learned on the back-end how to securely deal with this issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>